Priory Woods School & Art College Local Offer Identification of need

 - Care assistants are employed to look after the personal needs of some pupils.

 - Parents are encouraged to support their child’s learning at home.
-Ideas for activities to support topics are sent home each term.
+Ideas for activities to support work in school are regularly sent home.

-- Parent workshops are held to help parents support their child e.g. “Let’s Play Together”, “Let’s Read Together”, E Safety, Sex and Relationships
+- Parent workshops are held to help parents support their child e.g. ‘Let’s Play Together’, ‘Let’s Read Together’, E Safety, Relationships and Sex Education

 - Parents are invited to 'Beginning of Year' meetings to meet class staff and receive important information about life in Priory Woods.